SparsePO: Controlling Preference Alignment of LLMs via Sparse Token Masks: Experiments

 \section{Experiments}

 In this section, the effectiveness of SparsePO is investigated in both proxy-preference and human-preference setups.
-Proxy-preference setups are analyzed through sentiment control, summarization, and code generation, whereas human-preference setup is analyzed through single-turn dialogue tasks.
-We refer the reader to Appendix \ref{app:details_on_experiments} for further details on experimental setup.
+Proxy-preference setups are analyzed through sentiment control, and summarization, whereas human-preference setup is analyzed through single-turn dialogue tasks.
+See Appendix~\ref{app:details_on_experiments} and \ref{app:complementary} for further details on experimental setup and complementary results, respectively.